 Short-term Care: Rehospitalizations

-This metric tracks the number of rehospitalizations per thousand days of short-term resident care.
+Measures the number of times residents are rehospitalized per 1,000 days of short-term care.

 Short-term Care: ER Visits